pchen5atCU/Utilities/Readme.md

-Some interesting small toys that sometimes can be of a little use.
+Some little tools that may be useful sometimes.